 We also introduce basic numerical analysis and implementation of the following methods, common in industrial applications:

 Applications of the presented theory and methods are demonstrated

 In a degree, this course may not be included together with another course with a similar content.
 If unsure, students should ask the Director of Studies in Mathematics and Mathematical Statistics.
 The course can also be included in the subject area of computational science and engineering.

-Numerical Methods for Partial Differential Equations, 7.5 hp
+Numerical Methods for Partial Differential Equations, 7.5 credits

 Type of studies

 The course requires 90 ECTS including 22,5 ECTS in Calculus including a course in Multivariable Calculus, a course in Linear Algebra, a course in Programming Methodology and a basic course in Numerical Methods.
-Proficiency in English equivalent to Swedish upper secondary course English 5/A. Where the language of instruction is Swedish, applicants must prove proficiency in Swedish to the level required for basic eligibility for higher studies.
+Proficiency in English and Swedish equivalent to the level required for basic eligibility for higher studies.